 Things to Do at El Dorado Ranch

 There is a beautiful pool complex at the Canchanilla Pool on the mountainside.
-This comprises an Olympic-size pool, plus a smaller pool for volleyball and Aquafit.
+This comprises a large pool, plus a smaller pool for volleyball and Aquafit.
 Both are heated to 81 degrees for comfortable swimming.
 Joe loved that this is cool enough to be able to swim laps.
 These are the only heated pools in San Felipe.

 During the week we enjoyed water aerobics every morning, ably led by residents Rachel and Heather (Tuesdays through Friday) and one of the staff (Monday).
 This is always a very happy hour for all of the many participants.
 We did not participate in the water volleyball, but may try it in the future.

 There is a second, smaller pool area located at Ventana del Mar, which is used mostly by the condominium dwellers.
-This pool is next door to the La Palapa Restaurant.
+However, it is available for use by all residents.
+This pool is next door to the La Palapa Restaurant, which is an open-air restaurant.

 There are a lot of very creative people in the area, including ex-pats and locals.
 These creative types add interest to the frequent craft fairs.
 Alongside the mass-produced curios, expect to find some amazing art as well.